-Re view Financ cial Year 2019-2 20 Total number of pupils on roll January Census 2019 109 Total number of pupils eligible for PPG January Census 2019 11 (10%) Planned expenditure teacher and extra pupils receiving Total budget allocated = £26,000. any additional funding necessary t arry forward due to not recruiting a stra pupils receiving FSM) llocated = £26,000.
-This leaves £5,000 for funding necessary to top up any of the g. extra hours for pupil premium TA Quality of teaching for all Outcome Chosen action / approach Estimated impact: success criteria?
-In not eligible for PP, clude impact on pupils Lessons learned (and whether you will continue with this approach) Cost Disadvantaged pupils to be closing the gap with their peers in school, and compared to other non-pupil premium children nationally with similar starting points Small group/individual support from an additional TA addressing academic needs in reading, writing and/or maths to PP children over the year TA support 9.30 - 12.15 x5 mornings for 38 weeks possibly extending to afternoons Points progress Progress Oct 19 - Nov 20 EXPECTED PROGRESS=3 POINTS Maths - average 3.2 points Reading - average 3.3 points Writing - average 2.5 points No Y2 or Y6 end of year data due to coronavirus This has proved to be successful in supporting PP children academic needs Continue for 20-21 Grade D £8000 Spent £4758 - due to recruiting later in the year Improvement in attendance for pupil Premium children with low attendance monitored.
-If late is low (according to categories) then to invited in to establish he parent will be Attendance was monit ored and records kept Ongoing £0
+R eview F inanc ial Year 2 2020-2 1 Total number of pupils on roll January Census 2021 108 Total number of pupils eligible for PPG January Census 2021 16 (15% 6) Planned expenditure £25,865 (plus £14,466 carry forward/unallocated due recruiting teaching assistant later in the year, extra pupils receivin FSM, receiving extra funding per pupil and coronavirus impacting on the school) Total budget allocated = £40,331 Теа aching Outcome Chosen action / approach Estimated impact: Did you meet the success criteria?
+Include impact on pupils not eligible for PP, if appropriate.
+Lessons learned (and whether you will continue with this approach) Cost Disadvantaged pupils to be closing the gap with their peers in school, and compared to other non-pupil premium children nationally with similar starting points Small group/individual support from an additional TA addressing academic needs in reading, writing and/or maths to PP children over the year TA support 15 hours a week for 38 weeks Points progress Progress July 20- July 21 EXPECTED PROGRESS=3 POINTS Maths - average 2.7 points Reading - average 3.2 points Writing - average 3.7 points This has proved to be successful in supporting PP children academic needs Continue for 21-22 Budgeted £8,000 Actual £8724 Improvement in attendance for pupil Premium children with low attendance Every short term, attendance data is monitored.
+If lateness or attendance is low (according to the school categories) then the parent will be invited in to establish reasons and identify any problems that could be addressed Attendance was monitored and records kept Ongoing £O Targete ed Support Outcome Chosen action / approach success crite ed impact: Did you meet the criteria?
+Include impact on ot eligible for PP, if riate.
+Lessons lea (and whetl approach) arned her you will continue with this Cost